WiseLibs/better-sqlite3/README.md

 When the database connection is ready, the `open` event is fired.

 If the database is closed, the `close` event will be fired.
-If the database was closed because of an error, the associated `Error` object will be available as the first parameter of the `close` event.
+If an error occured while trying to open or close the database, the associated `Error` object will be available as the first parameter of the `close` event.
 If there was no error, the first parameter will be `null`.

 If `options.memory` is `true`, an in-memory database will be created, rather than a disk-bound one.
 Default is `false`.